josecarlosgt/Web-Design-and-Development/README.md

 > Learn more about the [integrity \(subresource integrity\)](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) and [crossorigin](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/crossorigin) attributes.

-## Task 2: Styling text content
+## Task 2: Styling text

 ### Reboot: [Bootstrap Docs > Content > Reboot](https://getbootstrap.com/docs/5.0/content/reboot/)

 When you start using Bootstrap out of the box, it applies a reboot of the default browser styles.
 This means Bootstrap strips out all the default styles like margin, padding, font styles, and size, replacing them with a clean and basic set of default Bootstrap styles.
 The purpose of this reboot is to provide you with a simple baseline to build upon the style of your website that is consistent across browsers.

 ### Typography: [Bootstrap Docs > Content > Typography](https://getbootstrap.com/docs/5.0/content/typography/)